SeeratArora/WVD-Immersion/02-Create-HostPool.md

    ![](media/jvm.png)

-> **Note:** You will see Unique ID value in the **Lab Environment** tab, please use it wherever you are asked to use Unique ID in the lab guide.
+> **Note:** You will see **Unique ID** value in the **Lab Environment** tab, please use that value wherever you are asked to use Unique ID in the lab guide.
 This is a unique number that is associated with each lab deployment.

 ### **Task 1: Log in to Azure Portal**